The Illuminations: A Novel

 - March 5, 2015

-A beautifully written novel with valuable messages about both aging and war.
+A beautifully written story with valuable messages about both aging and war.

 British novelist and journalist Andrew O’Hagan seems to relish the challenge of finding deep connections between radically separate materials.
 His latest novel, The Illuminations, does just that, bringing together insights into the inner lives of the elderly not unlike those in Jane Gardam’s Old Filth series and truth-telling about war reminiscent of Tim O’Brien’s The Things They Carried.